Zyxelo/GraphEnhancedMachineLearningForFraud/README.md

 ## Getting Started
 This project consists of two main parts
 1. Building a graph model using Neo4j
-2. Creating supervised learning model
+2. Creating supervised learning model and using features extracted for the graph to improve its accuracy

 ## Data